Tulsa Youth Symphony

 Ticket sales and promotions

 TYS members are encouraged to help us secure audiences by letting friends and relatives know about our concerts.
 You are welcome, but not required, to buy a ticket bundle and give or sell tickets to friends and family.
-Ticket sales and prices are currently under review.
+Discounted ticket bundles are available at 10 tickets for $85 or 5 tickets for $45.
+These bundled tickets are good for any concert during the season.

 Audio and video recordings are available for purchase.